 If you return to work with a Queensland Government employer or 'default employer' on a 'permanent full-time or part-time basis' and we receive a 'superannuation guarantee contribution' from that employer, you can apply to revert back to salary-based cover.
-You can contact us or complete and send us a Change of Insurance form from qsuper.qld. gov.au/forms
+You can complete and send us a Change of Insurance form from qsuper.qld.gov.au/forms or contact us and we can send the form to you.

 If we do not receive any money into your account for a period of 13 months (unless you have permanently opted in), your cover will be cancelled.
 We will let you know before this happens.
-To stop this from happening, you can choose to permanently opt in to cover, which means that even if we are not receiving any money we will not cancel your insurance.1
+To stop this from happening, you can choose to permanently opt in to cover, which means that even if we are not receiving any money we will not cancel your insurance.

 1 We will still remove your cover if there is not enough money to pay your premiums.
-(There are various circumstances when cover would end - see pages 15 and 26 for more information.)
+(There are various circumstances when cover would end - see pages 14 and 25 for more information.)